thanetate/JWKS-Server/README.md

 - Write and refine the `/jwks` and `/auth` endpoints.
 - Improve error handling and validation.
 - Draft the `README.md` documentation.
+- Write unit tests for the /jwks and /auth endpoints, as well as for key generation and rotation functionality.

 Throughout the development process, I used AI in small, incremental steps.
 I prompted the AI to generate code in manageable chunks, tested each piece of functionality as it was implemented, and iteratively refined the code based on the results.
 Additionally, I asked the AI to explain key concepts (e.g., JWKS, JWT, RSA key generation, and key rotation) to deepen my understanding of the underlying principles and ensure I could apply them correctly.